varnerlab/CHEME-5440-7770-Cornell-Spring-2022/README.md

 1. From Pluto, open one of the `.jl` lecture notebook files located in the `CHEME-5440-7770-Cornell-Spring-2022/lectures` directory—enjoy!

 ### IDE

-We use Visual Studio Code and GitHub desktop becuase they are awesome
+We use [Visual Studio Code](https://code.visualstudio.com) and GitHub desktop because they are awesome!

 ### Lectures